 The University now offers eleven graduate degree programs, along with a number of post-baccalaureate and post-masters’ programs.
 The University has consistently shown growth in the area of Graduate Studies, including the following additions: in 2000, Caldwell was the first higher education institution in New Jersey to offer a specialization in Art Therapy within the M.A. in Counseling and in 2008, the first Post-Graduate M.A. in Art Therapy; in 2001, the University initiated a Post Baccalaureate Teacher Certification Program in Special Education and a dual Certification Program in Early Childhood and Elementary Education; in 2003, the University began offering an M.B.A. program in the Business Department and the Behavior Analyst Certification Board, Inc.® approved a course sequence submitted by Caldwell as meeting the coursework requirement for taking the Board Certified Behavior Analyst™ examination.
 In fall 2005, the University introduced an M.A. in Special Education and an M.A. in Applied Behavior Analysis.
 In 2007, an M.B.A. program with Nonprofit Management concentration was added.
 In the fall of 2009, the the University’s first doctoral program, a Ph.D. in Applied Behavior Analysis commenced.
 In the fall of 2010, a B.S.N. degree program was introduced and the University has since added several health related majors.
 In spring 2012, the B.S.N. degree program received accreditation through the Commission on Collegiate Nursing Education (CCNE) The University was approved to offer its second and third doctoral programs in the fall of 2014, a Ph.D. program and an Ed.D program in education leadership.

-In 1952, Caldwell College received full accreditation from the Commission on Higher Education of the Middle States Association of Colleges and Schools, 3624 Market Street, Philadelphia, PA 19104, Telephone: 267-284-5000.
-Caldwell University has maintained this accreditation, which was last reaffirmed in June 2010.
+In 1952, Caldwell College received full accreditation from Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, Telephone: 267-284-5000.
+Caldwell University has maintained this accreditation, which was last reaffirmed on November 18, 2010.